Key facts about histamine intolerance

 • Wine

-Food that is kept warm or warmed up again often contains a high level of histamine.
+Food that is kept warm or is warmed up again often contains a high level of histamine.
+If you’re following a diet for histamine intolerance, you should avoid these foods wherever possible.

 Foods that release histamine

-It’s not just food containing a high level of histamine that can cause problems; foods which release histamine in the body also cause issues.
+It’s not just food containing a high level of histamine that can trigger problems; foods which release histamine in the body also cause issues.
 These include citrus fruits, strawberries and chocolate.
 Because the enzyme diamine oxidase is supposed to break down other biogenic amines as well as histamine, pineapples, bananas, raspberries, oranges, kiwi, peanuts and other legumes can also lead to complaints.
-This is because they all contain different biogenic amines.
+They all contain different biogenic amines.

 Medication can also release histamine or slow down the breakdown of histamine.
 This includes painkillers, muscle relaxants, antibiotics and medication for high blood pressure.
 Once you stop taking the medication, the symptoms will often disappear.